Cam Newton Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Matchup vs. Atlanta

-- Newton averaged 169.2 passing yards per game in six matchups against the Falcons, 20.3 yards less than his over/under for Sunday.
+- Newton averages 169.2 passing yards per game in six matchups against the Falcons, 20.3 fewer yards his over/under in Sunday's game.

-- Newton threw a touchdown pass in four of those games against the Falcons, with multiple TDs against them once.
+- Newton threw a touchdown pass four times over those matchups against the Falcons, and threw multiple TD passes against them once.

 - Note: Newton's stats vs. Falcons date back to 2016.

-- The Falcons are conceding 259.2 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- This week Newton will face the NFL's 18th-ranked pass defense (259.2 yards allowed per game).

-- At 2.1 passing TDs allowed per game, the Falcons defense is ranked 30th in the league.
+- With 25 passing TDs allowed this year, the Falcons defense is ranked 30th in the league.

 Newton's Carolina Teammates